flame-engine/flame/doc/effects.md

 The effects in the list should only be passed to the CombinedEffect, never added to a `PositionComponent` with `addEffect`.

-Note that no effects should be of the same type since they will clash when trying to modify the PositionComponent.
+**Note**: No effects should be of the same type since they will clash when trying to modify the PositionComponent.

 You can make the combined effect go in a loop by setting both `isInfinite: true` and